 This studio course takes students on a sonic and visual journey into the exciting world of sound and video synthesis.
 Beginning in the 1960’s through the present, sound and video synthesis techniques have been used by countless musicians, video artists, television studios and designers to create immersive, psychedelic and engaging multimedia projects in real-time.
 Topics include sound and video synthesis concepts, hardware and software modular synthesizers for audio and video, projection mapping, generative art, audio reactive visuals, camera-less video and live performance.Prerequisite: IA 202

-This course is designed to provide students an immersive laboratory for experimentation with new modes of sound manipulation in a live performance setting.
-Course topics include analog subtractive synthesis, tape music, real-time sample editing, looping, MIDI, sequencing, effects processing, DJing, Remix and live performance strategies.
+Designed to provide students an immersive laboratory for experimentation with new modes of sound manipulation in a live performance setting.
+Course topics include analog subtractive synthesis, tape music, real-time sample editing, looping, MIDI, sequencing, effects processing, DJing, remix and live performance strategies.
 Ableton Live is used to complete most class projects.
 Students also have access to variety of electronic music hardware including a large format modular synthesizer, sequencer, MIDI controllers and other tools.
 The course traces the history of 20th & 21st century electronic music through lectures, guest artists, readings and documentaries.
 Creative projects follow the students individual interests, while also contributing to a common live performance event at the end of the semester.

 This course focuses on the use of remixing as an artistic medium.
 While using audio as the primary medium, the course also focuses on the use of remixing in other media.
 Creative projects involve sample slicing, video remixing, collage, constructing a DJ set, live remix with a cappella vocals, and free improvisation in a performance setting.
 Students explore the history and techniques of scratch DJing with turntables, finger drumming with samplers such as the Akai MPC series, and MIDI mapping controllers with software, including Ableton Live and Traktor Pro.

-This studio course will focus on the creation of a collaborative immersive performance to be presented publicly at the end of the semester.
-Students will cultivate the skills they need to originate, script, realize and produce live, immersive experiences.
-They will learn the basics of collaboration, site specific design, narrative development, performance skills, and techniques for interacting with audiences.
-We will also cover all practical aspects of production, including team coordination, planning, models for project funding, and promotion.
-The piece we produce together will be shared with an invited audience and documented.
+Focuses on the creation of a collaborative immersive performance to be presented publicly at the end of the semester.
+Students cultivate the skills they need to originate, script, realize and produce live, immersive experiences.
+They learn the basics of collaboration, site specific design, narrative development, performance skills, and techniques for interacting with audiences.
+The course also covers all practical aspects of production, including team coordination, planning, models for project funding, and promotion.
+The piece produced together is shared with an invited audience and documented.